 White balance is a very common setting you’ll probably find included even in basic camera apps.
 This setting adjusts the color that represents white light, thereby shifting all of the other colors too.
 This allows for the creative use of warmer and cooler shots.
 It is also helpful when compensating for any discoloration that your light sources may introduce.
 If you’ve ever noticed that your indoor shots always look orange, this is the setting you’ll want to tweak.

 At the most basic level, you will probably have seen white balance settings that allow you to compensate for cloudy or sunny outdoor shots and incandescent or fluorescent lights.
 Above these basic settings, some apps offer up color correction using a full kelvin (K) color temperature scale.
 This allows for a finer tuning of the white point, between overly red at 2000K and ridiculously blue at 9000K.

-An alternative to having to make this decision at capture time is to defer to taking a RAW image.
-Let’s talk about that!
+An alternative to having to make this decision at capture time is to defer to taking a RAW image, which we’ll get to in a sec.

 If you have ever seen a camera button with “+” and “-” signs in it, that would be the exposure compensation control.
 Most smartphone cameras also have exposure compensation, and it helps when any of your settings are in auto (you can leave settings in auto, even in manual mode).